-8 Unidistribution and Univolatility Lines
+8. Unidistribution and univolatility lines

 This section deals with the geometry of the simple phase transformation trajectories.
-The very essence is given in Section 8.2).
+Unidistribution and univolatility line diagrams can be used to sketch the VLE diagrams as illustrated in Section 8.2 (Figs. 31-36).

-8.1 Distribution coefficient and relative volatility
+8.1.
+Distribution coefficient and relative volatility